quantarray/skylark/README.md

 val wtiForwardCurve = DiscreteForwardCurve(USD / (bbl of wti), Seq(("2014-04-01".d, 100.0), ("2017-01-01".d, 150.0)))
 ```

-You can combine multiple manifolds to a `Market`, which is a special kind of a bag carrying all data relevant to a given observation date/time.
+You can combine multiple manifolds into a `Market`, which is a special kind of a bag carrying all data relevant to a given observation date/time.

 ```scala
 val observationDate: DateTime = "2014-04-01".d